yellowbean/absbox-doc/docs/source/howto.rst

       return mortgages

-How to structuring a deal<WIP>
+<WIP> How to structuring a deal
 -------------------------------------------

 Strucuring a deal may looks intimidating, while the process is simple:

 1. Given a base line deal, user run it and keep the result of interest:

    A. Maybe bond cashflow
    B. Maybe bond pricing result
    C. Maybe trigger event

 2. User create a bunch of new components and swap them into the deal, run the deal again and compare the new result of interest with ones generated from baseline model.

 Build a base model